Daneil98/FORS/README.md

 The Django model architecture diagram is https://github.com/Daneil98/FORS/blob/master/Django%20Model%20Architecture.png

-API Endpoints will also created to allow for CRUD operations.
 The weapon detection model was trained to detect the following classes for more granular data, effective response and threat contextual analysis:

 names: